Astronauts launch to the space station after sidelined by Boeing's troubled Starliner

 Zena Cardman, a biologist and polar explorer who should have launched last year, was yanked along with another NASA crewmate to make room for Starliner’s star-crossed test pilots.

 “Every astronaut wants to be in space.
-None of us want to stay on the ground, but it’s not about me,” said Cardman, the flight commander.
-Even after launch, "things can change at the last minute, so I’ll count myself very fortunate when the hatch opens” to the space station.
+None of us want to stay on the ground, but it’s not about me,” Cardman said before her flight.

 NASA’s Mike Fincke — Cardman’s co-pilot — was the backup for Wilmore and Williams on Starliner, making those three still the only ones certified to fly it.
 Fincke and Japan’s Kimiya Yui, former military officers with previous spaceflight experience, were training for Starliner’s second astronaut mission.
 With Starliner grounded until 2026, NASA switched the two to the latest SpaceX flight.